 “Yes, I am.”
 He tossed back his hair before standing again.
 A few silken strands remained on her thighs, pale against borrowed, black garb.

 No one had ever asked Aeris permission.
 That was a right of the strong.
 She had no rights.
 She was a slave.
 He owned her in every part.
 Tumultuous breath cut through her silence.
 She stared up at him, her powerful master who was so tall he made her neck ache.
 He was waiting, and too soon he’d grow impatient and beat her for failing to speak.

 “Master, I’m sorry.
 I…I can’t answer.”
 She braced herself for the blow.
 It wouldn’t help.
 He was far too strong.
 He’d hurl her through a wall.
-Unconsciousness would be a brief gift until rape tore her back to awareness…
+Unconsciousness would be a brief gift until thrusts tore her back to awareness…

 Sephiroth gently squeezed little hands, peering down in concern.
 His long silver forelocks brushed her face as the Cetra still shaking blinked up.
 “Aeris…sweet one, I’m not going to hurt you.
 No one will ever again.”
 The pulsing light from Mako’s depths held grief as he stared down.
 His sigh tried to tame the wrath within for what she had endured.
 “I’m going to take your measurements, Aeris.
 You won’t be hurt or abused.”